 Most of us (or at least those born after the 1940s) probably take our freezers for granted.
 It seems a simple function, freezing things.
 But then, most things seem simple when viewed from a distance.

-When you start to look closely at freezers, they really are about keeping us safe from food poisoning – never a fun experience.
+When you start to look closely at freezers, they really are about keeping us safe from food poisoning (never a fun experience).
 And when your freezer doesn't work well, it means you can't trust your food.
-Have you been blaming your local butcher for your meat not lasting the distance?
-It might be your freezer that's the problem.
 We test rigorously to make sure that freezers do well in every aspect of their performance.
 It's a long test, but it's a safety test so it's worth putting in the time to get it right.

 On top of this, many of our testers sit on Standards committees – both national and international – so we keep up to date with how labs and manufacturers are changing the standards and to give consumers a voice in this forum, where sometimes only government and industry are represented.

 Why do we choose one freezer over another to test?
-There are a number of reasons, but our priority is to test what you'll see in the stores.
-That means we might not cover that one brand that has one model that's sold 100 samples in Australia, and instead focus on the big brand models so you can at least see the freezer before you buy it to make sure you're happy with it.
+There are a number of reasons, but our priority is to test what you'll see in stores.
+That means we generally focus on the big brand models so you can at least see the freezer before you buy it to make sure you're happy with it.
 We also need to cover both upright and chest freezers, which roughly divide the market share between them.

-Our buyers then go out and use your member fees to buy the freezers from a variety of retailers, then bring them in as-is – this means we get what you'd get, so we can be sure the results are exactly what you'll find in shops, rather than being based on models sent to us by manufacturers.
+Our buyers then go out and use your member fees to buy the freezers from a variety of retailers and bring them in as-is – this means we get what you'd get, so we can be sure the results are exactly what you'll find in shops, rather than being based on models sent to us by manufacturers.

 We measure the effect on the freezer temperature when the external temperature changes, such as from summer to winter.
 The higher the score, the more stable the freezer temperature is maintained.